Carotid artery disease

 - Loss of vision in one eye

 Because the chances are great that these symptoms may be warning signs of a stroke, anyone experiencing them should seek emergency medical care.
-Immediate treatment can increase the chance of a full recovery.
+Immediate treatment can increase the chances of full recovery.

 The risk factors for carotid artery disease are those associated with atherosclerosis: